بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 The third part of the question:

 Absolute equality is contrary to the mystery of human creation.
-In the eye of Allah, the degrees of human arise from fadhîlah, taqwâ and îmân, not the material measures like external qualities, wealth and nation.
+In the eye of Allah, the degrees of man arise due to fadhîlah, taqwâ and îmân, not because of material measures like external qualities, wealth and nation.

 “human fitrah and the mystery of its hikmah are contrary to the law of absolute equality.
 Because, in order to demonstrate His perfect qoudrah and hikmah, just as Al-Fâtir Who is Hakîm produces many crops from a few things, and writes many books on a single page, and causes many duties to be performed by a single thing; and in the same way, He causes the duties of thousands of species to be carried out by humankind.